ytmytm/llama2.c64/README.md

 ## Is this a joke?

 No, it really runs the same set of calculations as [llama2.c](https://github.com/karpathy/llama2.c) and returns exactly the same results.
-Just on a humble C64.
+A humble C64 runs the LLama2 model, it's only limited by the memory size.

-There is plenty of information provided in the README of [llama2.c](https://github.com/karpathy/llama2.c).
+There is plenty of information provided about this in the README of [llama2.c](https://github.com/karpathy/llama2.c).
 You can [read more about Transformer models here](https://medium.com/@smmzhu/demystifying-the-transformer-model-cd73e1b7ac87).

 ## What's the performance like?
 I have been waiting here for 15 minutes and it does nothing

 You will receive one output token approximately every 8 minutes.
 This is an estimation, the attention step depends on the number of tokens generated so far, so the process gets slower and slower.

-Note that the very first produced token is a start marker, so the text in the output will start appearing after 16 minutes.
+The very first produced token is a start marker, so the text in the output will start appearing after 16 minutes.
 All the tokens from the input will be repeated in the output before any sampling starts.

 ## What do those parameters mean?

 - `temperature` controls the randomness of the output, if set to `0.0` the result is deterministic
 - `top-p` ensures that tokens with tiny probabilities do not get sampled.
 Lower values make the output more focused and deterministic, while higher values increase diversity, if set to `0.0` the feature is off.
 This setting has no effect if temperature is `0.0`
-- `output tokens` controls the number of output tokens, note that one token may be more than one letter (e.g. `was` or `once` are tokens in the `tinystories` model)
+- `output tokens` controls the number of output tokens, one token may be more than one letter (e.g. `was` or `once` are tokens in the `tinystories` model); note that it's just a stop condition, it doesn't control the verbosity of the model

 *To control the diversity of samples, use either the temperature or the top-p value, but not both.
 Vary the temperature between 0.0 and 1.0 and keep top-p off (set to 0.0), or vary the top-p value between 0.0 and 1.0 and keep the temperature at 1.0.*